ruhulmus/spring-boot-tutorial/spring-boot-docker/README.md

 2022-03-16 15:52:34.852  INFO 5297 --- [           main] com.ruhulmus.SpringBootDocker            : Started SpringBootDocker in 4.027 seconds (JVM running for 5.352)
 ```

-So we are done with configuring `docker` with oour `springboot` applications.
+So we are done with configuring `docker` with our `springboot` applications.